digital-asset/docs.daml.com/docs/draft/docs/json-api-v3/index.rst

   format was not supported for production use and will not work with smart contract upgrades, it is now unavailable.**

-- ``payload`` field contains contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.
+- ``create_arguments`` field contains contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.

-.. _create-response:
+- ``commandId`` -- optional field, a unique string identifying the command.
+- ``actAs`` -- a non-empty list of parties, overriding the set from the JWT user; must be a subset of the JWT user's set.
+- ``readAs`` -- a list of parties, overriding the set from the JWT user; must be a subset of the JWT user's set.
+- ``submissionId`` -- a string, used for :doc:`deduplicating retried requests </app-dev/command-deduplication>`.
+If you do not set it, a random one will be chosen, effectively treating the request as unique and disabling deduplication.
+- ``deduplicationPeriod`` -- either a ``Duration`` as above, which is how far back in time prior commands will be searched for this submission, or an ``Offset`` as follows, which is the earliest ledger offset after which to search for the submission.

+.. _example_response: (in case of 1/v2/commands/submit-and-wait-for-transaction-tree)

 HTTP Response
 =============